Beszel Monitoring Service

 • Reverse Proxy configuration.

-• Firewall - ensure you allow the 8090 port or you will drop back to SSH alot
+• Firewall - ensure you allow the 8090 port or you will drop back to SSH a lot

 • If using Podman ensure the networks exist via Podman CLI prior to deployment